Regional Events Promotion Fund

 Destination Queenstown Events

-Events which are also receiving (within this Round One funding period) other central government funding including:
+Events which are also receiving (within this Round 2 funding period) other central government funding including:

 Major Events Fund or Creative and Cultural Events Incubator